2018–2019 Gaza border protests: Criticism of media coverage

 An IDF spokesman, Brig.
 Gen. Ronen Manelis, wrote for The Wall Street Journal that the world's media had fallen for what he said was "a well-funded terrorist propaganda operation" consisting of lies crafted to win "the international propaganda war."
 In the piece, Manelis claims that the protests were staged, the demonstrators were paid actors, and that Hamas orchestrated the violence to capture headlines.
 "If," he concluded, "I need to lie like Hamas, then I prefer to tell the truth and lose."
 The IDF spokesperson Lt.
 Col. Jonathan Conricus, thought that graphics from the Palestinian side of the border had allowed Hamas to win a PR battle "by a knockout," and attributed the result to an Israeli failure to minimize Palestinian casualties.
 Likewise, reacting to events just after the first March, retired brigadier-general Shlomo Brom declared: "I categorize what happened as a failure.
 The Palestinian aim was to raise international consciousness, and to put the Palestinian issue back on the international and Israeli agenda.
 It succeeded."

 Veteran Israeli war correspondent Ron Ben-Yishai complained that Hamas had won the media battle partially because the IDF kept local journalists away from the border, thereby hindering Israeli journalists from documenting "the crowds of Gazans sent by Hamas to commit suicide on the fence."
 While massive video reporting was available on the Palestinian side of the fence, the IDF only provided the press with a "thin drizzle" of visual evidence, consisting of several dozen unclear images and short clips taken from its security camera coverage of the zone.
 Critics like Muhammad Shehada, Jamie Stern-Weiner, and Norman Finkelstein wonder why, given its visual and video intelligence, the IDF did not buttress its claims over armed Hamas activity by providing footage.

 On 8 April, BBC News anchor Andrew Marr stated that "lots of Palestinian kids" were killed by Israeli forces.
 Jonathan Sacerdoti claimed that the statement was "completely incorrect and is made up."
 BBC management ruled that Marr breached editorial guidelines and that the statement "risked misleading audiences on a material point".

 On 22 July, Israel's Foreign Ministry spokesman, Emmanuel Nahshon, criticized CNN for "unbalanced coverage of recent events in Gaza" after four Palestinians and one Israeli soldier were killed.

 Gaza war

-Ahmed Abu Ratima (or Rteima), one of the organizers of the original Gaza border protests, was seriously injured in an Israeli airstrike during the Gaza war; the airstrike killed five of his family members, including his twelve-year-old son.
+Ahmed Abu Ratima (pref.
+Artema), one of the organizers of the original Gaza border protests, was seriously injured in an Israeli airstrike during the Gaza war; the airstrike killed five of his family members, including his twelve-year-old son.